Skip to main content

 You can also argue that the community housing provider’s claim is not reasonable because:

-- Quotes for new carpet of a similar quality to the existing carpet to show that what your community housing provider is asking for is excessive and not reasonable
+• Quotes for new carpet of a similar quality to the existing carpet to show that what your community housing provider is asking for is not reasonable

-If the community housing provider delayed repairs or caused you loss or damage in some other way while you were living at the property, you may be able to make your own compensation claim to VCAT.
-This can assist with negotiations with the community housing provider.
+If the community housing provider delayed repairs or caused you loss or damage in some other way while you were living at the property, you can also apply to Rental Dispute Resolution Victoria (RDRV) with your own compensation claim.
+Make sure you give the community housing provider a copy of your application and any supporting evidence.

 Find out more on our page about claiming compensation.